-The pay scale for most jobs begins at minimum wage for entering freshmen.
-Washington State minimum wage for 2022 is \$14.49 and is adjusted on January 1 each year.
+The pay scale for most jobs begins at minimum wage.
+Washington State minimum wage for 2023 is \$15.74 and is adjusted on January 1 each year.
 Students with advanced skills may be paid more.
-Also, students who stay in their jobs and whose skill levels increase will normally receive periodic raises.
+Also, students who stay in their jobs and whose skill levels increase may receive periodic raises.